cyberark/cpm/README.md

 ## Running the  playbook:

-For an example of how to incorporate this into a complete playbook, please see the example playbook available [here](https://github.com/cyberark/pas-orchestrator).
+For an example of how to incorporate this role into a complete playbook, please see the example playbook available [here](https://github.com/cyberark/pas-orchestrator).

 ## License